jrosen48/utk-homepage/content/post/2021-07-12-what-s-the-point-of-krishnamurthi-and-fisler-s-2020-paper-on-data-centricity/index.md

 It's available from the ACM [here](https://dl.acm.org/doi/fullHtml/10.1145/3408056?casa_token=0zOqDPK1vlQAAAAA:cOtAyvLXLr6V2obFPj-HDpk3p2gx1ttMiJbwmC63ZjlVUvuz_ppae8hv-xULASEPqLtJ3tCmnrXa3A) and as a pre-print [here](http://cs.brown.edu/~sk/Publications/Papers/Published/kf-data-centric/paper.pdf).

-I'll try writing about four things: what the paper says, what (I think) the point is, what criticisms I have, and any reflections.
+I'll try writing about four things:

+1. what the paper says
+2. what (I think) the point is
+3. what criticisms I have
+4. any reflections.

-## What the paper says
+## 1. What the paper says

 The rise of introduction to data science courses is an implicit critique of introduction to computer science courses.
 This section of the paper was what made me interested to read more: